attaradev/natours/README.md

 # natours
-This is a project from learning advance css and sass taught by Jonas on Udemy
+This is a project from learning advance css and sass taught by Jonas on Udemy.
+You can view the project live [here](https://mikeattara.github.io/natours)